Healthy Homes Assessment Mangateretere

 Home Assessments Mangateretere for Rental Properties

-There are a variety of concerns to be able to examine in the home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many things to be able to examine in a home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Is the heater equipped with sufficient capacity?